terrenceshi/Portfolio/README.md

+# terrenceshi.com

 Welp, figured I'd write some documentation while everything is still fresh on my mind.
 Let's do this!

+If there's anything in general to work on, my phone's display of zoomed in pictures on the art page has the pictures stretched.
+However, I honestly have no idea how I could reproduce this issue on my computer.

 ## Redeploying Frontend